lennertvhoy/the-last-light/10-appendices/appendix-b-alignment-problem.md

-# Appendix B: The AI Alignment Problem
+# Appendix B: Bridging the Intention Gap: The AI Alignment Challenge

 The rapid advancements in artificial intelligence bring forth a critical challenge: ensuring that highly capable AI systems operate in a manner consistent with human values and intentions.
 This is known as the **AI alignment problem**, and it encompasses two primary facets: Outer Alignment and Inner Alignment.